its-adityagoyal/Game-of-Life-HexagonalGrid/README.md

 # Hexagonal Game of Life

-A Python implementation of Conway's Game of Life on a hexagonal grid, extended with custom rules for aging, random resurrection, and no-repeat death causes.
+A Python implementation of Conway's Game of Life on a hexagonal grid, extended with custom rules for aging, random resurrection and no-repeat death causes.

 ---